Earn your B.F.A. in Photography in Downtown Pittsburgh

 - work creatively in commercial advertising and portrait studios.

-- produce compelling work as photojournalists and editorial photographers.
+- produce compelling work as photojournalists, commercial, editorial and/or fine art photographers.

 - combine knowledge of image-making with another field.